ozark-08/ozark-08/README.md

 - 👋 Hi, I’m Arshiya Hussain
-- 👀 I’m interested in Machine Learning and would like to explore IOT
+- 👀 I’m interested in Machine Learning, deep learning, computer network simulations and problem-solving
 - 🌱 I’m currently learning REACT development and Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...